ibm-maximo-dev/maximo-wotrack-polymer-sample/README.md

 3. The console will print a localhost URL of the server hosting the application, open it in a browser to load the login screen.
 The URL should look similar to this: [http://127.0.0.1:8081](http://127.0.0.1:8081), but the port number may be different.

 4. If everything worked, the browser should present a login screen with three fields: `Username`, `Password` and `Maximo URL`, the first two should be filled with a valid maximo user credential and the last one the base URL of the Maximo instance to where the validation should be sent, be sure to include the protocol part(*HTTP://* or *HTTPS://*) on the beginning of the URL.
+The URL will only contain the host and port and not the full Maximo context.  e.g., `http://maximo.server.com/`

 5. After a successful login, the application should open the Work Order Listing page.